- Journal menu

 Publishing House “Virtus Interpress” understands and supports concerns of our stakeholders with regard the need for preservation and access to scholarly research as publishing moves into the online era.
 Our policy addresses this question of archiving directly to reach the best compromise for all interested parties.

-Publishing house will act as an archive for all electronic information published by in our journals.
+Secondly, the publishing house will act as an archive for all electronic information published by in our journals.
 There are several sources of information storage and archiving.
-First of all information is stored and available at the web page of the publishing house.
-Secondly information is achieved and continuously updated on the hard drives of our offices computers and well as on the separate drives that are stored outside offices premises in order to be preserved in case of emergency.
-Moreover the information is stored on several encrypted cloud storage facilities to guarantee their safe archiving.
+First of all, information is stored and available on the web page of the publishing house.
+Secondly, information is achieved and continuously updated on the hard drives of our offices computers and well as on the separate drives that are stored outside offices premises in order to be preserved in case of emergency.
+Moreover, the information is stored on several encrypted cloud storage facilities to guarantee their safe archiving.
 Updates of the archives are being made with defined periods of time regularly.

 Published articles under OA option are instantly accessible for free to readers anywhere across the globe on our website, maximizing the visibility of authors’ publications.
 Articles are also free to download, print and share online, provided the terms of the Open Access license below are followed.